Save our chalk streams

 How can planning reform protect our chalk streams?

-The Government is in the process of reviewing their National Planning Policy Framework (NPPF).
-The National Planning Policy Framework (NPPF) is a set of planning policies, which informs the preparation of local plans and decisions on planning applications.
+The Government is in the process of reviewing the Planning and Infrastructure Bill.
 Current measures fall far short of what is required to sufficiently protect chalk streams, especially from indirect pressures, such as pollution that occurs elsewhere in a river’s catchment, or abstraction to provide a water supply for new housing.
-Granting chalk streams better protections within this Framework and legally recognising how important they are will mean they are better protected when road or house building happens near them.
+Granting chalk streams better protections within the planning system and legally recognising how important they are will mean they are better protected when road or house building happens near them.

 We have sent a number of open letters, urging the government to strengthen protections for the UK’s chalk streams within planning policy.